Culture and Heritage Itinerary

 Harrison’s Hot Springs

-Harrison Lake was discovered by gold-searching settlers, heading up Douglas Trail, who were hit by rapids and capsized.
-They were, pleasantly, surprised to realize that the waters were actually comfortably warm.
-The hot springs have been considered a sacred place by many cultures and were, originally, enjoyed by the Sts’Ailes (Chehalis) due to the springs’ healing benefits.
+Harrison Lake was important in the early history of British Columbia as one of the water links on the Douglas Road, which accessed the goldfields of the upper Fraser during the Fraser Canyon Gold Rush of 1858 – 1860.
+Harrison Lake was discovered by gold-searching settlers heading up Douglas Trail who were hit by rapids and capsized.
+They were pleasantly surprised to realize that the waters were comfortably warm.
+There are three hot springs along the shores of the lake or near it, including near Port Douglas, at Clear Creek a tributary of Silver River, and at Harrison Hot Springs.
+The hot springs have been considered a sacred place by many cultures and were originally enjoyed by the Sts’Ailes due to the springs’ healing benefits.

-The hot springs, are potash, with a temperature of 40 °C, and sulphur with a temperature of 65 °C. The waters average 1,300 ppm of dissolved mineral solids, which is one of the highest concentrations of any mineral spring in Canada.
-The springs can be enjoyed at the public pool by anyone or as a guest of Harrison Resort.
+The hot springs are potash with a temperature of 40 °C, and sulphur with a temperature of 65 °C. The waters average 1,300 ppm of dissolved mineral solids which is one of the highest concentrations of any mineral spring in Canada.
+The hot mineral water can be enjoyed at the public pool in Harrison Hot Springs or as a guest of the Harrison Resort Hotel.

 Harrison’s Legendary Sasquatch

-Harrison is also known to be home to the legendary Sasquatch (also known as Bigfoot) with nearly a century of documented sightings.
-The word “Sasquatch” was coined here in 1929 – long before the subject ever entered popular imagination — and is an Anglicization of the Sts’Ailes First Nation’s name, Sasq’ets, meaning ‘wild hairy man of the woods’.
+The Harrison River Valley is also known to be home to the legendary Sasquatch (also known as Bigfoot and Yeti) with nearly a century of documented sightings.
+The word Sasquatch is an anglicized pronunciation of Sa:sq’ets, a Sts’ailes word meaning ‘wild men’ which tells a story of how Sasquatch is the primary caretaker who watches over the land.
+The Sasquatch is so integral to the Sts’ailes that their adopted logo is a stylized image of the Sasquatch, as is the Sts’ailes national flag.
+Their experience with the Sasquatch goes back thousands of years and the oral stories of this history have been passed down from generation to generation.
 The Sts’Ailes believe the Sasquatch is a spiritual being that can vanish into the spirit realm at will, which may explain why the elusive being is so difficult to track down.

 Agassiz’s Railway History

 Farmers brought raw milk to the station to be shipped to urban centres like Vancouver.
 During hop harvest — from August to October — the railway transported just over 1,000 pickers to the area.
 A train called The Agassiz, brought tourists in to take farm-fresh fruit and vegetables home.
 Hundreds of soldiers left to ‘do their part’ during WWII.
 The station was a popular wood station and meal stop for passengers.
-The stationmaster and his staff even handled mail and passenger service.
-The stories are endless.
+The stationmaster and his staff also handled mail and passenger service.
+So many stories….such a rich history!

 Harrison Mills’ History

-On the west side of Harrison River, an area called Pretty Flats (also known as Eagle Bay) is named after the home-builder and forest baron Charles Fenn Pretty, who traveled to BC in 1890.
-Charles learned about the large salmon runs in the Harrison River and began actively trading with the Sts’Ailes.
+On the west side of Harrison River, an area called Pretty Flats (also known as Eagle Bay) is named after the homebuilder and forest baron Charles Fenn Pretty, who traveled to BC in 1890.
+Charles learned about the large salmon runs in the Harrison River and began actively trading with the Sts’ailes.
 He also became a major player in the province’s newly emerging timber industry.
-Charles loved the area so much that he built a lodge called Fenn Lodge, which is now owned and operated by the Sts’Ailes.
+Charles loved the area so much that he built a lodge called Fenn Lodge, now called Sasquatch Crossing Eco Lodge which is owned and operated by Sts’ailes.

-In 1899, the Harrison River Mills Timber and Trading Company incorporated.
+In 1899 the Harrison River Mills Timber and Trading Company incorporated.
 A school and church were built in 1901 to meet the growing needs of the people of Harrison Mills.
-Thomas and Eliza Kilby built and opened Kilby Store in 1906, while the Manchester Hotel was built in 1907.
-Today, Kilby Historic Site is a world-class 1920s living historical site.
+In 1906 Thomas and Eliza Kilby built and operated a lively general store and hotel with the site also serving as the local post office.
+In the 1960s the site was converted into a museum, and in 1972 the Provincial Government acquired Kilby’s store, hotel, and farm and designated it a heritage site which currently welcomes thousands of guests each year.
+Today, Kilby Historic Site is a world-class 1900s living historical site.

 District of Kent